-To find out about me and my work in Polish Literature, Russian Literature, Comparative Literature and Literary Theory, take a look at my Curriculum Vitae, which provides convenient links to full-text versions of selected publications and reviews, conference papers, and course syllabi, as well as selected translations in a format familiar in the academic world.
+To find out about him and his work in Polish Literature, Russian Literature, Comparative Literature and Literary Theory, and Cultural Diplomacy take a look at his Curriculum Vitae, which provides convenient links to full-text versions of selected publications and reviews, conference papers, and course syllabi, as well as selected translations in a format familiar in the academic world.

 "Eksplozja słowa"("Word Explosion").
 Gombrowicz, nasz współczesny.
 Ed.
 Jerzy Jarzębski.
 Cracow: Universitas, 2010.
 706-13.